k-kinzal/dgeni-markdown-example/docs/ng/service/$compile.md

 #### `terminal`
 If set to true then the current `priority` will be the last set of directives which will execute (any directives at the current priority will still execute as the order of execution on same `priority` is undefined).
+Note that expressions and other directives used in the directive's template will also be excluded from execution.

 #### `scope`
 **If set to `true`,** then a new scope will be created for this directive.
 If multiple directives on the